devpratyushh/Samerow-V2/README.md

-Here is a comprehensive README.md for your GitHub repository.
-It includes the architecture diagram you generated, deployment instructions, and a professional description of the project's technical features.
-# SameRow

 **SameRow** is a real-time collaborative platform that combines **peer-to-peer video calling** with **synchronized media playback**.
 It allows users to watch YouTube videos together in perfect sync while seeing and talking to each other in a virtual room.